 He got the win Thursday night in Game 2 of the World Series, as his St. Louis Cardinals beat the Boston Red Sox 4-2, knotting their series at one.
-It was rookie pitcher's fourth win of the postseason, but he wouldn't have gotten it without help from a couple of his fellow rookie pitchers.
+It was rookie pitcher's third win of the postseason, but he wouldn't have gotten it without help from a couple of his fellow rookie pitchers.

 "I didn't have my best stuff tonight," Wacha said afterward.
 "Definitely a little bit more wild.
 Didn't have the command."